International Human Resource Management

 - How will this affect the employee’s right to the benefits you provide?

-You can add one of these to the employment contract or agreement with the aid of right legal advice, making sure that you are not violating the state employment laws.
+You can add one of these to the employment contract or agreement with the aid of the right legal advice, making sure that you are not violating the state employment laws.

 1. Non-compete

-2. No performance hinderance
+2. No performance hindrance

 Set out an expected performance from the employee.
 Ensure that they treat this as their main/primary job and that their side hustles will not interfere with their performance.
 HR experts draft this after seeking the right legal advice.